Herding

 Entles have a bit of a reputation for being high maintenance, so for first-time pet owners, they might not be the best choice.
 They need loads of daily exercise, and they can be strong-willed and stubborn which makes training much more difficult.

-High intelligence can mean a high propensity for boredom, which can manifest as bad behaviour as they try to satisfy their need for mental stimulation, especially if not exercised.
+A high intelligence can mean a high propensity for boredom, which can manifest as bad behaviour as they try to satisfy their need for mental stimulation, especially if not exercised.
 However, they can be good family dogs and will reward you with unlimited love and affection.

 They have a thick coat, but regular brushing keeps shedding at bay.
 Being short-haired, they are much easier to groom than their longer-haired cousins.

-Well, since the Entlebucher Mountain Dog has been bred to guard livestock as well as their humans against potential threats, Entles will often bark at unfamiliar things.
+Well, since the Entlebucher Mountain Dog has been bred to guard livestock as well as their humans from potential threats, Entles will often bark at unfamiliar things.
 Entlebucher Mountain Dogs have a deep bark to scare off intruders.
 Their loud bark could irritate neighbours, especially at night.

 Early socialisation and obedience training are crucial for this breed because they are very smart dogs with a mind of their own.